There's been an explosion of marketing automation software over the past several years as the industry grows into the billions of dollars.

 However, that's NOT to cast a dark cloud over these wonderful SaaS tools.

 In fact, marketing automation software has proven to be one of the most powerful tools a business can adopt to gain control over its marketing and sales capabilities.

 With that said, let's move on to the 3 best resources to review and compare marketing automation software.

 G2 Crowd is quite possibly my favorite place to review and compare marketing automation solutions.
 It's a great place to research any business technology, really.

 The biggest benefit here is the sheer amount of data they have.
 We all know bigger sample sizes improve the accuracy of the data and results.
 G2 Crowd has plenty of data.

 You can get plenty of data and reviews for free on their website but they do offer a much more in-depth report for $599 US.
 Worth the money if you've got it.

-TrustRadius also offers a free Buyer's Guide to Marketing Automation Software, as long as you're willing to divulge some basic business info (classic lead gen tactic).
+TrustRadius offers a free Buyer's Guide to Marketing Automation Software, as long as you're willing to divulge some basic business info (standard lead gen tactic).
 Having read the guide, I can say it's worth the effort.

-Since the user base is a bit different from G2 Crowd, I recommend using TrustRadius alongside G2 Crowd in your initial research to get the widest breadth of data in front of you as possible.
+Since the user base is a bit different from G2 Crowd, I recommend using TrustRadius alongside G2 Crowd in your initial research to get the widest possible breadth of data in front of you.